jbellis/jamm/README.md

 ## Object graph crawling

+### Default crawling approach

-When `measureDeep` is called `MemoryMeter` will use reflection to crawl the object graph.
+When `measureDeep` is called by default `MemoryMeter` will use reflection to crawl the object graph.
 In order to prevent infinite loops due to cycles in the object graph `MemoryMeter` tracks visited objects imposing a memory cost of its own.